 Clark kept the house until 1959 when the house was sold to S.S.
 Laird.
 However Laird didn’t hold onto the property for any amount of time as he sold it just 3 months later to Homer D. Smith and wife Hazel L. They were the owners of the property in 1975 when the study was conducted.
 The couple operated an Antique shop downtown and lived in the Balcones neighborhood in Northwest Austin.

 Before Cars or Crashes, Congress Avenue in Austin Texas

-Today, the population of Austin, TX is estimated to be 900,701.
+Today, the population of Austin, TX is estimated to be 978,908 by a 2019 Census Bureau Annual Estimate Report.
 During most of Austin’s growth the city has had to contend with the traffic of vehicles.
 Austin’s traffic has long been considered bad – remember the traffic scene in cult-classic Office Space?
-It is definitely true that the commute in Austin Texas has changed over the years.
+Even in 1999 the city was known for two things – the growing tech industry and infuriating traffic.

 Austin Car Accident Lawyer

 Today the building is used by local Austin personal injury attorneys as office space.